Top

 As with many of Halifax’s best nature destinations, parking & access are sparse, with room for a couple of cars on the side of the Shore Drive trailhead and a few cars at the Snowy Owl Drive trailhead.
 Both of these trailheads are in quiet neighbourhoods, so respect for the locals and keep noise to a minimum.
 Arrive early on weekends, and consider carpooling to keep the residential street clear for locals.

 The only signage is at the trailheads, and the trails are not marked other than with periodic orange flagging.
 The main loop is a short 2km hike, but it involves lots of rugged terrain, ascending and descending hills, occasional deadfall, and spots where extreme caution is required due to big drop-offs.
+Recently, the Eastern part of the loop trail has been cut off as it encroached onto DND property, so make sure to obey all “No Trespassing” signs.

 “Eagle’s Nest” Lookoff & Bedford Basin Views